ibpsa/project1-boptest/bacnet/README.md

 MIT License.
 See license.md in the root of this repositoriy for details.

 ``/example/SimpleReadWrite.py`` is based on the BACpypes Python package distributed under an MIT License.
 See license.md in the root of this repositoriy for details.

+``/example/SimpleRead.py`` is based on the BACpypes Python package distributed under an MIT License.
+See license.md in the root of this repositoriy for details.